chibuzormax/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that moves all files begining with an uppercase letter to a directory A script that cleans Emacs
 A script that creates directories
+A script that lists all the files separated by commas